-In order to get a usual adjunction, relating only the terms $\meas{F,G\cup H}$ and $\meas{F\plug G, H}$, we need to get rid of the additional term $\unit{H}\meas{F,G}$.
-A good way of doing so is it capture this term in a real number that will be associated to our graphs, the \emph{wager}.
+In order to get an adjunction in the usual sense, i.e. relating only the terms $\meas{F,G\cup H}$ and $\meas{F\plug G, H}$, we need to get rid of the additional term $\unit{H}\meas{F,G}$.
+A good way of doing so is to capture this term in a real number that will be associated to our graphs, the \emph{wager}.
 Hence, the objects we will be working with will be couples of a wager and a sliced graph.

 \begin{definition} A \emph{project} is a couple $\de{a}=(a,A)$ where $A$ is a sliced graph and $a\in\mathbb{R}\cup\{\infty\}$.
 We will call $V^{A}$ the \emph{carrier} of $\de{a}$ and denote it by $\supp{\de{a}}$. \end{definition}